 Schools who subscribe to PREMIUM are given school invite codes so that their teachers can access the PREMIUM features.

 First you sign up just like a free user.
-Once you confirm your account through your email, you can click on the "Join School" link and you’ll be prompted to put in your school code.
+Once you confirm your account through your email, you can click on the "Have a PREMIUM Code?" link and you’ll be prompted to put in your school code.
 If you already have an account on Listenwise, you should see the option to "Join School".
-Watch our school code video.
+Watch our teacher signup video.